 The latter honor was the Skip Bertman National Coach of the Year award.
 Coach Scannell was among the finalists in all NCAA Divisions, the National Association of Intercollegiate Athletics, and the National Junior College Athletic Association.

-Trinity earned its first trip to the NCAA Championship, in 2015.
+Trinity earned its first trip to the World Series in 2015.
 The Tigers came within one game of advancing to the best-of-three finals series.
-Trinity completed the campaign with a 40-14 mark, tying the school record for wins in a season.
+Trinity completed the season with a 40-14 mark.
 The American Baseball Coaches Association honored Coach Scannell’s achievements by electing him the 2015 ABCA/Diamond NCAA Division III West Region Coach of the Year.

-Coach Scannell had served as an assistant with the University of Massachusetts, and his alma mater, Northeastern (MA) University.
+Coach Scannell served as an assistant with the University of Massachusetts and his alma mater, Northeastern (MA) University.
 He graduated from Northeastern in 1992.
-He spent the summer of 1999 as the hitting coach for the Cape Cod League champion Cotuit Kettleers.
-Coach Scannell coached current MLB all-stars Chase Utley (Philadelphia Phillies) and Garrett Atkins (Pittsburgh Pirates).
+Coach Scannell spent the summer of 1999 as the hitting coach for the Cape Cod League champion Cotuit Kettleers.
+He coached MLB All-Stars Chase Utley (Philadelphia Phillies) and Garrett Atkins (Pittsburgh Pirates).

-As a player, Coach Scannell, an Xaverian Brothers High School (MA) graduate, was a four-year standout at Northeastern, where he captained the baseball team his junior and senior years.
-He also spent two seasons playing in the Cape Cod League for the Harwich Mariners and the Cotuit Kettleers.
+As a player, the Xaverian Brothers High School (MA) graduate was a four-year standout at Northeastern.
+He captained the baseball team his junior and senior years.
+Coach Scannell spent two seasons in the Cape Cod League with the Harwich Mariners and the Cotuit Kettleers.

-Coach Scannell and his wife, Christa, are the parents of three sons: Matthew, TJ, and James.
+Coach Scannell is married to the former Christa Potter, a 1990 Trinity graduate.
+They are the parents of three sons, Matthew, TJ, and James.